PHY2027 : Semiconductor Devices

 Assessment Rationale And Relationship

 The examination provides the opportunity for the student to demonstrate their understanding of the lecture course material.
-The (in class, therefore 40 minute) test allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these are thus formative as well as summative assessments.
+The (in class, therefore 40 minute) test allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these assessments have a secondary formative purpose as well as their primary summative purpose.